 An important note: Students who wish to apply for a private student loan for January Term should use January 2, 2024, through January 12, 2024, as the loan term.
 This loan term will alert Student Financial Services that the loan should be certified for January term only.

-Student Financial Services will begin awarding January Term 2024 study abroad financial aid starting approximately October 7, 2023, and on a rolling basis thereafter.
-Students will receive an email notification once Student Financial Services has reviewed their financial aid eligibility.
-This email will detail how students are able to view their awards and outlines options to cover educational expenses if students are not awarded financial aid or the aid awarded does not cover their January Term study abroad program’s cost of attendance.
-Notification of financial aid does not imply acceptance to a study abroad program; however, information regarding financial aid eligibility will be helpful to students in their financial planning and decision making.
-Students who are accepted to a January term study abroad program must commit to the program through Education Abroad by October 17, 2023.
+Student Financial Services will begin awarding January Term 2024 study abroad financial aid starting in early October.
+You'll receive an email notification once we have reviewed their financial aid eligibility.
+This email will detail how you can view your offer and outlines options for you to cover educational expenses if you are not awarded financial aid or the aid awarded does not cover your January Term study abroad program’s cost of attendance.
+Notification of financial aid does not imply your acceptance to a study abroad program; however, information regarding financial aid eligibility will be helpful to you in your financial planning and decision making.
+If you are accepted to a January term study abroad program, you must commit to the program through Education Abroad by October 17, 2023.

-Students who apply to more than one January Term program will have their financial aid eligibility reviewed based on the program with the higher cost of attendance.
-Students who then choose to participate in a program with a lower cost of attendance will have their financial aid award adjusted accordingly.
+If you apply to more than one January Term program, you will have your financial aid eligibility reviewed based on the program with the higher cost of attendance.
+If you then choose to participate in a program with a lower cost of attendance, your financial aid offer will be adjusted accordingly.

-Payment due dates will appear under the “Due Charges” section of the student account in the Student Information System (SIS).
-Please note that January term study abroad charges will not appear on the student account until after Education Abroad has enrolled students for their January term study abroad program.
+Payment due dates will appear under the “Due Charges” section of your student account in the Student Information System (SIS).
+Please note that January term study abroad charges will not appear on your student account until after Education Abroad has enrolled you for your January term study abroad program.
 Information regarding January term study abroad registration is available on the Education Abroad website.

-- Students that have been awarded January Term study abroad financial aid and have accepted it in SIS will have pending anticipated aid for January Term on their student account.
+• Students who have been awarded January Term study abroad financial aid and have accepted it in SIS will have pending anticipated aid for January Term on their student account.

 Financial aid awards are based on the cost of attendance for your January Term study abroad program.
 To determine your out-of-pocket costs, you will need to subtract your January Term financial aid award in SIS from the study abroad program cost of attendance.
 If applicable, you may pay these costs with your own resources and/or apply for a Direct Parent PLUS Loan (for undergraduate dependent students) or a private student loan.